ERICLuoYuu/new_bai_data_analysis/_pages/python_course/python_1_basics.md

 # Primitive datatypes:

 letter_a = "a"                  # <-- a string
-name = "Josefine Exampleperson" # <-- a longer string
+name = "Josefine" # <-- a longer string
 age = 24                        # <-- an integer
 total_playtime = 354.5          # <-- a float
 is_injured = False              # <-- a boolean

 # Non-Primitive datatypes:
 # list:
-# a list alwasys enclosed by brackets
+# a list is alwasys enclosed by brackets
 # and the items are separeted with commas:
 scores_last_games = [5,3,0,1]
 # To access the values we can use the index, for example